arguello/arguello.github.io/_posts/2015-02-04-entering-the-realm-of-racket.md

 ###The Best Part?
 We had fun.

-It's great to see a kid write their first game, then play with it afterward.
+It's great to see your kid write their first game, then play it afterward.
 I had forgotten what that feels like.
 And Realm of Racket really makes it a pleasant, fun experience.